LoginRadius/docs/content/references/api/OAuth/index.md

 # OAuth Code

 ## Request Tokens
-This API enables you to request via a new access token from the Device code Endpoint
+This API enables you to request a new access token from the Device code Endpoint

 HTTP request